joebew42/ex_chat/README.md

 ### DONE

+- as a `UserSession` I can join a chatroom
+- Start writing test from the point of view of the `Client` who tries to subscribe to `UserSessions`
 - `ExChat.ChatRooms` could be a "simple" module and not a process
 - remove the empty file `ex_chat_test.exs`
 - Issue during run the tests: It seems that `Elixir.ExChat.Supervisor` is already started